Datatrace.com.br

 Non-MPIII Interface Module:

-1. Periodic cleaning of the PC Interface contacts is advisable.
-Clean all contacts with a cloth or scrubbing pad dipped in Isopropyl Alcohol.
+or scrubbing pad dipped in Isopropyl Alcohol.
 The cloth should be damp, not wet, to avoidgetting moisture into the PC Interface electronics.

 Cleaning procedures for the DataTrace® non-MPIII PC Interface are similar to those forthe computer.
 Refer to the computer's Guide to Operations for information on its care.